Aviation Occurrence Statistics

 c.
 Includes balloons, gyroplanes, gliders, dirigibles, hang gliders, unmanned aerial vehicles (UAV) and similar aircraft types.

-New AAIA regulations came into effect on July 2016, changing some reporting requirements.
+New AAIA regulations came into effect in July 2016, changing some reporting requirements.

 **Under new reporting requirements aviation incidents include: a) aircraft having a maximum certificated take-off weight greater than 2 250 kg (formerly 5700 kg); b) aircraft being operated under an air operator certificate issued under CAGR Schedule 12.

-Reports are updated in January and July of each year covering any changes during the preceeding months.
+Reports are updated in January and July of each year covering any changes during the preceding months.